 This is game-changing because most CRMs just track team activity, meetings, reports, etc. so to have a tool that helps marketing help sales activities is an over the top value add.

 If you've noticed anything about the examples above it would be that all of the activity stemmed from having one of the most important digital assets in 2020 which is your website.
-Your website is your digital HQ and one of the first areas customers start engaging with your company to understand more about you, what you do, the value you offer and how you can help them.
+Your website is your digital HQ.
+It's one of the first areas customers start engaging with your company - to understand more about you, what you do, the value you offer, and how you can help them.

-The other component from having your website is having content that's contextual, relevant and addresses the specific problems your prospects are facing.
+The other component of having your website is having content that's contextual, relevant, and addresses the specific problems your prospects are facing.
 Contextual content attracts prospects and allows the sales team to strategically use it in their sales process to help qualify and move prospects down the sales funnel.